-“I truly believe we all crave to seen, heard and acknowledged.”
+“I truly believe we all crave to be seen, heard and acknowledged.”
 Whether I say that to individuals, groups or large audiences heads nod in the affirmative.

-When I first began working in a counseling agency, I was thrilled with the supervision.
+When I first began working in a counselling agency, I was thrilled with the supervision.
 My manager smiled, nodded and listened as I worked out my problems through non-stop, extroverted talking.
 As I exited from his office, I would turn, thank him for his time and he would respond with a generous laugh and a big “You’re most welcome.”
 I left notes of appreciation on his desk and the occasional homemade muffin.
 I was surprised, therefore, when I learned that long-time employees felt frustrated by his lack of wise guidance.

 The lesson?
 Acknowledgment and a sense of gratitude improve working conditions whether it is sent or received by employees or management.